Polyfolds: A First and Second Look: Strong bundles and Fredholm sections

 Let $s:\cX\to\cY$ be a transverse sc-Fredholm section over an M-polyfold $\cX$ with nonempty boundary, and suppose that it has kernels in good position.
 Then the solution set $\cM:=s^{-1}(0)$ inherits from its ambient space $\cX$ a smooth structure as finite dimensional manifold with boundary and corner stratification $\cM^{(\ell)} \subset s^{-1}(0) \cap \bigcup_{k\ge\ell}\cX^{(k)}$. \end{remark}

-As in the classical situation, an sc-Fredholm section does not need to be transverse so that the above implicit function theorems apply.
+As in the classical situation, an sc-Fredholm section need not generally be transverse, in which case the above implicit function theorems do not apply.
 However, one can achieve transversality by perturbation with sc$^{+}$-sections, which are essentially compact perturbations of the Fredholm section and were introduced in Definition~\ref{def:sc+}; they exist if $\cY\to\cX$ is a {\bf strong} M-polyfold bundle in the sense of Definition~\ref{def:sBundle}.
 In order to construct appropriate perturbations from these, one moreover needs to work with smooth cutoff functions, which will be provided by assuming one works with ambient {\bf sc-Hilbert structures}, rather than sc-Banach structures, as introduced in Definition~\ref{def:scBanachSpace}.
-(Smoothness of cutoff functions or even just the norm on a Banach space is a highly nontrivial question.)
+(See the discussion there for a possible extension to sc-Banach structures with scale smooth cutoff functions.)

-In addition, we now need to be concerned with preserving the compactness of the unperturbed solution set $s^{-1}(0)$.
+Additionally, we now need to be concerned with preserving the compactness of the unperturbed solution set $s^{-1}(0)$.
 Recall from Definition~\ref{def:prelim}~(iii) that a section $s:\cX\to\cY$ is called {\bf proper} if $s^{-1}(0)$ is compact.
 In order to preserve compactness one can make use of the compactness of the embedding $F_1\hookrightarrow F_0$ in the scale structure of the ambient space of the fibers of the bundle $\pr:\cY\to\cX$.
-More precisely, recall that the fibers $\cY_x$ for $x\in\cX$ are locally isomorphic to subspaces $\bigl(\cR_p\subset\F\bigr)_{p\in\cO}$ parametrized by an sc-retract $\cO$, and the transition maps preserve the fibers $\cR_p\cap F_1$ so that they form another M-polyfold bundle $\cY_1\to\cX$.
-By restricting the $F_1$-norm to the fibers and patching these local fiber-wise norms with smooth cutoff functions on $\cX$, one now obtains an auxiliary norm on the dense subset $\cY_1\subset \cY$ in the following sense.
+More precisely, recall that the fibers $\cY_x$ for $x\in\cX$ are locally isomorphic to subspaces $\bigl(\cR_p\subset\F\bigr)_{p\in\cO}$ parametrized by an sc-retract $\cO$, and the transition maps preserve the fibers $\cR_p\cap F_1$, so they form another M-polyfold bundle $\cY_1\to\cX$.
+By restricting the $F_1$-norm to the fibers and patching these local fiber-wise norms together with smooth cutoff functions on $\cX$, one now obtains an auxiliary norm on the dense subset $\cY_1\subset \cY$ in the following sense.

 \begin{definition} An {\bf auxiliary norm} $N$ for the strong M-polyfold bundle $\pr:\cY\to\cX$ is a continuous map $N:\cY_1\to [0,\infty)$ such that the restriction to each fiber $\pr^{-1}(x)\cap \cY_1$ for $x\in\cX$ is a complete norm.